Stakeholder Mapping 101: How to Make a Stakeholder Map

 Why Is Stakeholder Mapping Important in Project Management?

 But it’s also a two-way street.
-Having good communications with stakeholders gives project managers much-needed insight into the project, which helps them in innumerable ways.
+Having good communication with stakeholders gives project managers much-needed insight into the project, which helps them in innumerable ways.
 It helps to mitigate risk and discover the stakeholder’s real goals for the project.

 In other words, stakeholder mapping is the start of an effective communication plan between the project team and project stakeholders.
 Projects cannot succeed if there is little to no communication.
 The better the communication, the smoother the project will proceed and the easier it will be to understand your stakeholders’ desires.